hdansou/PoshStack/README.md

 ### Prerequisite
 PoshStack requires Windows Management Framework 3.0 (or newer).

-### Note
-The current PoshStack package will be stored on PsGet.net.
-The code here, in Github, is always newer than the PsGet package, i.e. this is where development takes place, PsGet is where the results of the latest build are stored.

 ### Installation and Configuration
 Installation requires two steps: Install and Configure.
 PoshStack is installed using PsGet